Adelina Otero-Warren: Political career and suffragist activism

 Otero-Warren believed that she could have an even greater role in advocating for Hispanics, particularly in regards to education, if she held a congressional seat.
 New Mexico's population was so small that it only had one seat in the House of Representatives, and so this single seat was a highly sought after position because it was so influential.
-She received the Republican Party nomination to run for the U.S. House of Representatives in 1922, after she defeated incumbent Nestor Montoya.
+She received the Republican Party nomination to run for the U.S. House of Representatives in 1922, after she defeated incumbent Néstor Montoya.
 She received 466.5 votes to Montoya's 99.5 votes.
 With this victory as Republican Party nominee, Otero-Warren became the first Latina to run for Congress.

 If elected to the House of Representatives, she promised Hispanic landowners restoration of their communal land grants in New Mexico.
 She celebrated her Hispanic heritage by speaking Spanish and advocating for the preservation of Hispanic heritage and culture.
 Her Progressive campaign advocated for improved education, health care, and welfare services.
 Controversy abounded, however, when news of her divorce came out during her election, as well as concerns about her stance on Spanish-language instruction in schools and employment of Hispanic teachers.
 Ultimately, she was defeated by Democrat John Morrow, who received 59,254 votes (55.4%) to Otero-Warren's 49,635 votes (45.6%).